 Overview

-The typical approach for interchanging wheels on 4-wheeled inline skates is by swapping the two rear wheels on one skate with the two front wheels on the other skate, as depicted in the image above.
+The typical approach for rearranging wheel positions on 4-wheeled inline skates involves exchanging the two back wheels of one skate with the two front wheels of the other skate.
+This is illustrated in the above image.

-Utilise a small piece of masking tape on each wheel and label the wheel’s original spot to prevent any mix-ups during the switch.
+To avoid confusion, attach a small piece of masking tape to each wheel and label its original position.

 | Left skate | Right skate |